 Step 1: Use a Paid Diagnostic Session to Build Trust and Bridge Awareness

-Bonus strategy: Apply the cost of the session toward your full coaching package if they upgrade within 7 days.
+For a strong conversion incentive, apply the session fee toward your full package if they enroll within seven days.

 Step 2: Focus Your Content on Building Solution Awareness